alxshelepenok/lumen/content/posts/a-guide-to-ens-domains-ipfs-ethereum-name-service.md

 ---
 ![](https://fleek-team-bucket.storage.fleek.co/thumbnails-blog/ENS - Introduction Guide.jpg)

-[Ethereum Name Service](https://ens.domains/) domains, much like the name entails, are the decentralized Ethereum-based naming system alternative to DNS (Domain Name System).
+ENS ([Ethereum Name Service](https://ens.domains/)) domains, much like the name entails, are the decentralized Ethereum-based naming system alternative to DNS (Domain Name System).

 Both carry out the same basic task. **They are lookup systems** which use domain names to map and reference complex addresses.
 The difference is that, while DNS uses domain names to translate a website’s underlying IP address, ENS uses .eth suffix domain names to reference [Ethereum](https://ethereum.org/) addresses, or any other hard to remember resources, like IPFS file hashes or Tor .onion addresses!